GiulioSP/OpenTronsSimulation/README.md

     c.
 Wait 30min

     d.
-Activate magnet 2
+Activate magdeck 2

-4)	Redo wash on magnet 2
+4)	Redo wash on magdeck 2

     a.
-Add wash to each well on magnet 2
+Add wash to each well on magdeck 2

     b.
-Mix each well on magnet 2
+Mix each well on magdeck 2

     c.
-Activate magnet 2
+Activate magdeck 2

     d.
-Wait for pellet on magnet 2
+Wait for pellet on magdeck 2

     e.
 Remove old wash